moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 # Catalog {#catalog}

-A Catalog is a MOQT Object that provides information about tracks from a given publisher.A Catalog is used by publishers for advertising their output and for subscribers to consume that output.The payload of the Catalog object is opaque to Relays and can be end-to-end encrypted.The Catalog provides the names and namespaces of the tracks being produced, along with the relationship between tracks, properties of the tracks that consumers may use for selection and any relevant initialization data.
+A Catalog is a MOQT Object that provides information about tracks from a given publisher.
+A Catalog is used by publishers for advertising their output and for subscribers to consume that output.
+The payload of the Catalog object is opaque to Relays and can be end-to-end encrypted.
+The Catalog provides the names and namespaces of the tracks being produced, along with the relationship between tracks, properties of the tracks that consumers may use for selection and any relevant initialization data.

 ## Catalog Fields

-A catalog is a JSON [JSON] document, comprised of a series of mandatory and optional fields.At a minimum, a catalog MUST provide all mandatory fields.A producer MAY add additional fields to the ones described in this draft.Custom field names MUST NOT collide with field names described in this draft.To prevent custom field name collisions with future versions, custom field names SHOULD be prefixed using reverse domain name notation e.g "com.example-size".The order of field names within the JSON document is not important.Any track field declared at the root level is inherited by all tracks.Any track field declared within a track overwrites any inherited value.
+A catalog is a JSON [JSON] document, comprised of a series of mandatory and optional fields.
+At a minimum, a catalog MUST provide all mandatory fields.
+A producer MAY add additional fields to the ones described in this draft.
+Custom field names MUST NOT collide with field names described in this draft.
+To prevent custom field name collisions with future versions, custom field names SHOULD be prefixed using reverse domain name notation e.g "com.example-size".
+The order of field names within the JSON document is not important.
+Any track field declared at the root level is inherited by all tracks.
+Any track field declared within a track overwrites any inherited value.

 A parser MUST ignore fields it does not understand.